Measurement of the Casimir force between superconductors: Results

 At the core of Eq.~\eqref{EqOptomechanicalEOM} is the notion that the cavity frequency depends on the mechanical position, $\omega_\mathrm{c}(x)$.
 For a large enough displacement amplitude $x$, the cavity frequency shifts by more than the cavity linewidth $\kappa$ such that the cavity drive tone is mostly reflected.
 This reduces the amount of circulating power in the cavity, and it reduces the effectiveness of the drive on the mechanical resonator.
 We estimate this loss of efficiency and compensate for it in the following way.
-We define the 'drive efficiency' as the circulating power in the cavity at some mechanical amplitude normalized to the power at low displacement.
-It is straightforward to calculate by solving Eq.~\eqref{EqOptomechanicalEOM} for fixed amplitude of mechanical motion, and the results are plotted in Fig.~\ref{FigOptomechanicsCasimir1}\textbf{B}.
+We define the `drive efficiency' as the circulating power in the cavity at some mechanical amplitude normalized to the power at low displacement.
+It is straightforward to calculate by solving Eq.~\eqref{EqOptomechanicalEOM} for fixed amplitude of mechanical motion, and the results are plotted in Fig.~\ref{FigOptomechanicsCasimir1}\textbf{b}.
 In the experiment $\omega_\mathrm{m}\gg \kappa$ so the drive efficiency is close to 1 up to $\sim 100$~\si{\pico\meter} and strongly decreases beyond that.

-The effect of the drive efficiency on our Casimir theory curves is shown in Fig.~\ref{FigOptomechanicsCasimir1}\textbf{C}.
+The effect of the drive efficiency is shown in Fig.~\ref{FigOptomechanicsCasimir1}\textbf{c}.
 For the frequencies where the mechanical amplitude is small, the uncorrected and corrected curves overlap since the drive efficiency is 1.
-At large amplitudes the uncorrected prediction overestimates the measured response.
-The correction from the drive efficiency also gives a sanity check on the amplitude calibration, since it originates completely from Eq.~\eqref{EqOptomechanicalEOM}, which is independent of the Casimir effect.
+At large amplitudes the uncorrected prediction overestimates the measured response ($-20$~dBm cavity drive and $-10$~dBm sideband drive).